HIPAA Questions and Answers: The Most Common Queries For Compliance

 What is a HIPAA violation?

-is any action that goes against the policies and procedures of HIPAA.
+A HIPAA violation is any action that goes against the policies and procedures of HIPAA.
 This can include actions such as failing to keep PHI private, inappropriately accessing PHI data, improperly disposing of PHI, sending PHI via insecure methods, etc.

 What is the difference between a Privacy rule violation and a Security Rule violation?